Get free heat pump quotes

 Low refrigerant, like a faulty fan, can prevent the heat pump from generating enough heat to prevent ice from building up inside at below 0 ºC temperatures.

 If that’s the case, you should have the refrigerant replaced by a technician.
+Refrigerants used in heat pumps can be toxic, so it’s best to let a professional replace it.

 Something’s blocking the airflow to the unit

-If leaves or other debris build-up around the heat pump’s outdoor unit, this can block its airflow and cause it to slow down.
+If leaves or other debris build up around the heat pump’s outdoor unit, this can block its airflow and cause it to slow down.
 This, in turn, increases the chance of ice build-up.

 If you notice an odd smell coming from either the inside or outside unit of your heat pump (or from your air ducts if you have an air-to-air heat pump), it could signal the presence of mould, a pest invasion, or faulty electrical wiring.

-Should you notice an odd smell, don’t ignore it.
-It could indicate an issue that needs to be dealt with swiftly.
-Here’s what to look out for:
+This is big heat pump problem, and should you notice an odd smell, don’t ignore it – it could suggest an issue that needs to be dealt with swiftly.

 Mould growing inside the unit